Top 25 Most Common Scrap Metals

 #2 Copper Tubing

-Very commonly used in home renovation as its the standard for the plumbing industry, you can very often find this metal used on construction sites for new homes and developments.
+Very commonly used in home renovation as it is the standard for the plumbing industry, you can very often find this metal used on construction sites for new homes and developments.
 Check your bathroom out to see how much you really have!
+Keep a pipe cutter handy so you can clean up any #2 tubing and get #1 tubing prices.

 Learn More